How to Search Form Field Signatures in PDF Documents Using Java

 import java.util.List;

-Step 2: Initialize Signature Object
+Step 2: Initialize the Signature Object

 String filePath = "YOUR_DOCUMENT_DIRECTORY/sample_pdf_signed_formfield.pdf";